-Homework will be reviewed as an independent student and/or a reinforcement activity.
+Independent practice will be reviewed as an independent student and/or a reinforcement activity.
 Teachers should teach the lesson, check for understanding, and give guided practice during the class time.
-The student's level of performance and the difficulty of the assignment will be considered in determining the amount of homework assigned.
-The principal will be the final authority at the building level for determining when a teacher may make an exception to the homework requirements.
+The student's level of performance and the difficulty of the assignment will be considered in determining the amount of independent practice assigned.
+The principal will be the final authority at the building level for determining when a teacher may make an exception to the independent practice requirements.

-The following homework time allocation guidelines are recommended:
+The following at home independent practice time allocation guidelines are recommended:

-GRADE TIME TO COMPLETE HOMEWOR
+GRADE TIME TO COMPLETE

 K Up to 10 minutes (optional)

 1 10-20 minutes

 2 Up to 20 minutes

 3 Up to 30 minutes

 4 Up to 40 minutes

 5 Up to 50 minutes

--

-Daily homework will be checked for accuracy with feedback given to students in a timely manner.
-Students will be held accountable for homework assignments and included in no more than 5% of a student's grade.
+Daily independent practice will be assessed for attempt, not mastery and always include timely teacher feedback.
+Students will be held accountable for independent practice assignments and included in no more than 5% of a student's grade.